 - Adjusted PPB: The team’s adjusted PPB, as if it were playing on the proper questions.
 This equals the team’s PPB times its DCB.

 The team’s raw D-Value is computed to simulate the points it would score in a 20-tossup game against average opponents.
 It equals

 20 × (Adjusted TUPPTUH + (Adjusted BHPTUH × Adjusted PPB))

-After the raw values are computed, they are listed in order for each SCT and a correction is applied to ensure that invitations do not break the order-of-finish at an SCT.
-Starting at the top of each SCT, each team is checked to see if it finished above one or more teams with higher D-values.
-If it did, then that team and every team between it and the lowest team with a higher D-value are given the mean D-value of that group and ranked in order by their finish (and, if still tied, by raw D-value).
+After the raw values are computed, they are listed in order for each SCT and a correction is applied to ensure that invitations do not break the order of finish at an SCT.
+Starting at the top of each SCT, each team is checked to see if it finished above one or more teams with higher D-Values.
+If it did, then that team and every team between it and the lowest team with a higher D-Value are given the mean D-Value of that group and ranked in order by their finish (and, if still tied, by raw D-value).

-After those order-of-finish corrections are applied for each SCT, the rankings are combined into a single list.
+After those order-of-finish corrections are applied for each SCT, the rankings are combined into a single list for each division.

-Spreadsheets containing the raw data for the teams as well as the computed values referenced above will be posted on NAQT’s website.
+The raw data for the teams and the computed values will be posted on NAQT’s website.